-Stochastic Modeling, Optimization, & Simulation
+Stochastic Modeling & Simulation

 Increasingly, decision-makers want “data-driven” recommendations.
 Going from data to models to decisions inevitably involves statistics and uncertainty, i.e., “stochastic” modeling.
 Examples of our projects include simulation-based support in manufacturing, provisioning and pricing of cloud computing resources, optimizing water system holdings for a region, and supporting decisions about which computers need to be cleaned of vulnerabilities in a network.
 Research in this area concerns developing suitable stochastic models, simulation-based optimization methods, analytical or approximation methods for predicting performance, helping make strategic decisions on resources, and identifying the optimal design for such systems.

-We model the uncertainty using probability and use probability theory, statistics, and simulation to predict behavior or performance.
+We capture the uncertainty using probabilistic models and use probability theory, statistics, and simulation to predict behavior or performance.
 We often embed these within optimization models and methods to make decisions under uncertainty.
 Research in stochastic modeling often focuses on developing analytical tools for complex models.
 For example, many real-life systems consisting of customers that wait for service from a collection of servers, can be represented as queueing models.
 Queuing theory is a body of models and analytical techniques for predicting performance of different designs for such systems.
 In practice, approximations, numerical methods, or computer simulation are employed often.